Once you arrive in the capital of the United Arab Emirates, you will soon realize how all the roads lead to the Grand Mosque Sheikh Zayed.

 Visiting hours and rules

-However, each Friday or Jumu’ah, as it is called in Arabic, is dedicated exclusively to the Muslims, because it is the most important day of the week in Islam.
+However, each Friday or Jumu’ah, as it is called in Arabic, is dedicated exclusively to the Muslims.
+That’s because it is the most important day of the week in Islam.

 I chose to see it in the natural light, wanting to analyze in detail its architecture and splendid patterns drawn on the white marble.
 I’ve also seen in the posture of darkness, and I admired it from the exterior, almost every evening of the 6 spent in Abu Dhabi, from the car.

-Even if it’s relaxing and enjoyable, a visit to the mosque involves some rules and restrictions that you need to keep in mind, if you do not want to be reprimanded by people from the guard or even banished from the religious site.
+Even if it’s relaxing and enjoyable, a visit to the mosque involves some rules and restrictions.
+You will need to respect them if you don’t want to be banished from the religious site.

 Both women and men have to respect the choice of a more than decent outfit and to borrow abayas, valid at the entrance to the mosque.